 Bearing World Heritage status, it’s easy to fall in love with the tiny streets where you can indulge on local’s lifestyle.
 Housewives putting their laundry out to dry on the balconies, the chit-chatter of the men in the local bar and kids playing football outside.

-Not only this is Ribeira, it is the soul of Porto.
+Not only this is Ribeira, this is the soul and essence of Porto.

 If I had to choose a picture to define Porto as its most iconic postcard, this is it.
-The entire landscape is dominated by this ironwork masterpiece by Gustave Eiffel (yes, that Eiffel!).
+The entire landscape is dominated by this ironwork masterpiece by a Gustave Eiffel’s student.
+You can definitely feel Eiffel’s hand on this.

 Make sure you cross the bridge on foot both in the bottom and upper platforms.
 The upper one is not for the fainthearted though, specially if it’s a windy day!